 Friday, February 20, 2015

-6 Tips on Turning Your Inner Voice Around
+7 Tips on Turning Your Inner Voice Around

-6 Tips on Changing Your Inner Voice
+7 Tips on Changing Your Inner Voice

 Seems that you are fighting one battle after another with your own mind.
 Your main focus is to win each battle and conquer your mind, and get it to quiet down.
 Whether you know it or not the enemy is your inner voice.
 It is like all you do is constantly fight with yourself.
-Unfortunately it seems like you are losing.
+Unfortunately, it seems like you are losing.

 Your inner voice can cause a great deal emotional suffering.
 The more battles it wins the more influence and power it gains over your thoughts.
 At that point, it takes over the direction of your emotions and behaviors, and reactions causing you to serve as it dictates.
 Don't be a slave to your inner voice.